10 reasons to measure permanently

 Legal framing and the creation of a burden of proof is important in liability issues involving expensive machinery and equipment.

 Warranties expire in case of too much harmonic pollution or too high a voltage.
-That is why it is important to record 365 days a year whether the voltage meets international standards.
+Hence, it's crucial to continuously monitor voltage compliance with international standards throughout the year, every day.

 6. Preventive and performance-oriented maintenance